 Do not get left with accident-related bills or debt.
 Call Wilk Law to learn more about becoming financially whole after your accident and holding any liable parties responsible for your injuries.

 What is a Personal Injury?

 A personal injury is any injury, be it physical, mental, or emotional, caused by the negligence of another person or company.
+It can be a Bensalem car accident, or even a medical malpractice incident in Bucks County.
 A personal injury claim is a legal action filed by the victim of a personal injury accident seeking money damages for their injuries and losses.
 Personal injury claims are civil lawsuits typically filed against a negligent party’s insurance company.

 Personal injury claims arise from personal injury accidents.
 Some common personal injury accidents

 - Truck accidents;